DestructiveReasoning/hasklock/README.md

 ========
 Hasklock is a Haskell program that displays a binary clock in the terminal, with the HSCurses library.<br />
 The Hasklock package comes with two binaries:
-* hasklock: The basic binary clock, which allows customization of foreground and background colors, as well as clock size
+* `hasklock`: The basic binary clock, which allows customization of foreground and background colors, as well as clock size
-* randhasklock: A convenience script allowing for the randomization of foreground and/or background colors.
+* `randhasklock`: A convenience script allowing for the randomization of foreground and/or background color.

 Dependencies
 ------------
 Hasklock depends on:
 * ncurses
-* ghc: the Glasgow Haskell Compiler, required if it is desired to build Hasklock
+* GHC: the Glasgow Haskell Compiler, required if it is desired to build Hasklock
 * HSCurses: an ncurses library for Haskell.
-Can be installed with `$ cabal install hscurses`.
-Required if it is desired to build Hasklock.
+Can be installed with `$ cabal install hscurses`. <br />Required if it is desired to build Hasklock.

 Installing Hasklock
 -------------------
-The git repository at https://github.com/DestructiveReasoning/hasklock provides both source and binary files.
+The git repository at https://github.com/DestructiveReasoning/hasklock provides both source and binary files.<br />
-The hasklock executable is provided to avoid having to install ghc and hscurses.
+The hasklock executables are provided to avoid having to install ghc and hscurses.
-To install the Hasklock binary:
+To install the Hasklock binaries:
 ```
 $ git clone https://github.com/DestructiveReasoning/hasklock
 $ cd hasklock